apparena/docs/docs/api/050-config.rst

 In order to change existing meta data entries use the same approach as adding data.

 ..
-Warning:: Changing a meta entry will overwrite the existing data completely!
+Warning:: Changing a meta key will overwrite the existing data in that key completely!